-Common day-to-day exposures in medicine can present increased risks to pregnant mothers and fetuses.
+Common day-to-day exposures in medicine can present increased risks to pregnant individuals and fetuses.
 The actual risks of many exposures are largely based on animal studies and they are not likely to be studied in a randomized fashion in humans.
 Therefore, as a pregnant resident you are recommended to gauge your own comfort with substances and situations encountered as part of your job.

 In many circumstances, you may avoid the exposure by adjusting your rotation schedule or having a colleague see a patient.
-The National Center on Birth Defects and Developmental Disabilities (NCBDDD) website provides a list of exposures to should consider, with links to information that can help you make an informed decision.
+The National Center on Birth Defects and Developmental Disabilities (NCBDDD) website provides a list of exposures you should consider, with links to information that can help you make an informed decision.

 Heavy lifting and prolonged standing are associated with increased risk of preterm labour, preterm birth, low birth weight, or a small-for-gestational (SGA) infant.

 - Heavy lifting is defined as repetitive lifting or carrying or lifting greater than 23 kg.